dream-ardor/jubilant-doodle/README.md

-## Welcome to GitHub Pages
+## Welcome to Dan's GitHub Page

 You can use the [editor on GitHub](https://github.com/dream-ardor/jubilant-doodle/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [LinkedIn](https://www.linkedin.com/in/danbarrick/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown